by Dan Hiestand

 When the legend took his hands from his pockets, crossing his arms in front of his chest, Jace knew a corner had been turned.
 He could almost see the walls go up again.
 Jace understood this, because he often did the same.

 “I’m not doing this just for Veil’driel,” Artemus said.
-“The Sun Kingdom of Joran will blend the sacred time with the present.
-End the division that made it so easy to conquer this continent.
-Had there been even the slightest communication between nations we could have never hoped to succeed.
+“The Sun Kingdom will blend the sacred time with the present.
+End the division that made it so easy to conquer Ciridian.
+Had there been even the slightest communication between nations, we could have never hoped to succeed.
 We will bring eternal union and harmony back to existence, Jace, but to do that, the decay must be purged.”

 Jace was fighting the urge to agree, fighting against the new thoughts and perspective he wanted to ignore.
 Fighting against knowledge he could not yet hope to control or understand.